 The question is not if chemotherapy regimens for the treatment of multiple myeloma (MM) increase your risk of cardiovascular (CV) complications.
 The question is if a multiple myeloma survivor can reduce his/her risks of these CV complications.
 MM therapies do increase your risk of many different types of CV complications including blood clots, heart failure, etc. What is not well documented is if you, the MM survivor, can reduce or prevent these risks.

 I was diagnosed with multiple myeloma at 34.
-But toxic chemotherapy did cause several long-term and late stage side effects.
+But cardio-toxic chemotherapy did cause several long-term and late stage side effects.

-Though I developed a series of CV complications from my many different MM therapies, I have managed to remain in complete remission from my MM and I have managed my DVTs (in both legs), managed my afib and managed my chemotherapy-induced cardiomyopathy (CIC).
+Though I developed a series of CV complications from my many different MM cardio-toxic chemotherapy, I have managed to remain in complete remission from my MM and I have managed my DVTs (in both legs), managed my afib and managed my chemotherapy-induced cardiomyopathy (CIC).

 Yes, I should have initiated several evidence-based, non-toxic therapies before I developed all my CV complication but then again, I didn’t know what my risks were.
 This post documents these risks.
 Please consider taking action to reduce your risks of CV-related complications.